What went wrong for Captain Scott and his team to die on the way back from the South Pole?

 Lord Curzon - Britain's Royal Geographic Society dinner in London to celebrate Amundsen's achievement

 Scott helped Amundsen in that he confimed that he had indeed reached the South Pole.
-Without Scott, there would have been no independent confirmation that Amundsen had been there, possibly in the manner of the uncertainty of Cook and Peary each claiming to have reached the North Pole, though as it transpired in all likelihood, neither of them actually did so.
+Without Scott, there would have been no independent confirmation that Amundsen had been there, possibly in the manner of the uncertainty of Cook and Peary each claiming to have reached the North Pole (though as it transpired in that case, in all likelihood, neither of them actually reached the north pole).

-Scott and Amundsen both independently reaching and deterring the same spot to be the South Pole, along with Scott taking photographs and bringing back the letters Amundsen had left confirmed it for both men.
+Scott and Amundsen both independently reaching and deterrmining the same spot to be the South Pole, along with Scott taking photographs and bringing back the letters Amundsen had left confirmed that both men had been there.

 Robert Falcon Scott Books and Video

 The Coldest March: Scott's Fatal Antarctic Expedition

 The Worst Journey in the World.
 Apsley Cherry-Garrard

 The Voyage of the Discovery: Scott's First Antarctic Expedition

 by Robert Falcon Scott, Ross MacPhee (Introduction), Fridtjof Nansen (Preface)

 The Great White South: Travelling with Robert F. Scott's Doomed South Pole Expedition by Herbert Ponting

 Scott's Last Expedition: The Journals of Captain R.F.Scott